A Little About Me

 I use both natural and lab-created gemstones.
 Lab-created stones are molecularly the exact same stone.
 I love the personality of natural stones, and I also love the purity of lab-created stones - speaking in terms of ethics and physicality.
 Because they are created in a lab, some argue that lab created stones are a higher quality product.
 They are also much easier to track and guarantee to be a product free of slave and child labor, poor and dangerous work conditions, and contributions to war funding.

-I starting making jewelry after having a difficult time finding the kind of jewelry I want to wear; high-quality, affordable, modern, and most important, ethical and sustainable.
-Being an painter, a generally a person that wears many hats, I love jewelry with personality, the kind of pieces that seem to have been waiting their whole lives waiting for you, and you for them.
-I also enjoy subtlety, jewelry that seems so simple from first glance, but you still notice tiny details long after purchase.
+I starting making jewelry after having a difficult time finding the kind of jewelry I want to wear; high-quality, affordable, modern, and most importantly, ethical and sustainable.
+Being an painter, a generally a person that wears many hats, I began teaching myself the basics of silversmithing, and eventually moved onto classes in lost wax casting and fabrication.
+I love jewelry with personality, the kind of pieces that seem to have been waiting their whole lives waiting for you, and you for them.
+I also value subtlety; jewelry that seems so simple from first glance, but you still discover tiny details long after purchase.
 Jewelry should be built you last.
 Good design, quality materials, and thoughtful craftsmanship are the key ingredients to a lifelong relationship with your jewelry.

 Why did you start making jewelry?